 OSU College of Veterinary Medicine Early Admission Program

 Students accepted to this program agree to complete their bachelor's degree within four years (or less) along with all pre-veterinary required courses and maintain the designated 3.5 GPA each semester of their undergraduate career.
 Students who finish the Early Admission Program are provisionally guaranteed a seat in the Doctor of Veterinary Medicine (DVM) program once they have completed all requirements.

 Rural and Underserved Primary Care 3+1 Program

 The OSU College of Osteopathic Medicine (OSU-COM) seeks to admit students who desire to become primary care physicians in rural and underserved Oklahoma.
-The 3+1 Program is available to students majoring in animal science or biochemistry and molecular biology and animal science in the Ferguson College of Agriculture as providing rigorous academic preparation for a variety of careers.
+The 3+1 Program is available to students majoring in animal science or biochemistry and molecular biology in the Ferguson College of Agriculture.
 Utilizing either of these curricula for the first three years combined with the OSU-COM first year curriculum as their fourth year, students in the program are able to earn a bachelor’s degree from OSU.
 Students then progress through the second, third and fourth years of the rural and underserved osteopathic medical track to graduate with a Doctor of Osteopathic Medicine (D.O.) degree.